shahmir-minhas/Node-React-Integration/README.md

 # Node-React-Integration
-Integration of react application with node api example
+Integration of react with node through api example